Value of Golf

 Collectively golf is big business, but as an industry comprised mostly of small businesses, its longevity and sustainability are sensitive like other industries to the uncertainty of economic conditions and impacts of unnecessary regulation.
 Many individual golf facilities often operate on small profit margins.

 Make Golf Your Thing is a collaborative effort across the industry to ensure the sport is welcome to all.
 This multi-faceted, multi-year diversity, equity and inclusion movement works to invite more people to golf from all backgrounds.
-Six cross-industry work groups are committed to making the sport more diverse, equitable, and inclusive, with a specific focus on education & skill development, talent acquisition, procurement, human resources, youth & adult player development, and marketing/communications.
-Learn more at www.makegolfyourthing.org.
+Six cross-industry work groups are committed to making the sport more diverse, equitable, and inclusive, with a specific focus on education & skill development, talent acquisition, procurement, human resources, youth and adult player development and marketing/communications.
+Learn more at https://www.makegolfyourthing.org/.

 Specific value of golf sub issues include: